 At times, litigation involves an appeal to a higher court.
 During law school, Matthew’s appellate brief was selected by the Legal Writing Department faculty as the “Best Appellate Brief in the First Year Law School Class.”
 As an attorney, Matthew has continued his commitment to excellence in legal writing: He has authored or co-written numerous appellate briefs that led to affirmance of favorable outcomes for clients.
 Matthew has also presented oral arguments in appeals before the Minnesota Court of Appeals and the Federal Circuit Court of Appeals (Washington, D.C.), receiving favorable decisions of affirmance from both courts.

 In addition to his civil jury trial and appellate experience, Matthew has successfully represented the firm’s clients at numerous mediations, arbitrations, court trials and motion hearings.
-He has been recognized in Minnesota Law and Politics as a top young attorney and was named to the Minnesota Rising Stars® List in 2007, 2008, 2009, 2010 and 2011.
+He has been recognized in Minnesota Law and Politics as a top young attorney and was named to the Minnesota Rising Stars® List from 2007 to 2016.

 - Minnesota Litigation Checklists §§ 1-1 et seq. , Matthew Bender & Company, Inc., 2007